calebcase/vpn/README.md

 * terraform
 * jq

+An existing Digital Ocean account and API token is required which should be exported under the `DIGITALOCEAN_TOKEN` environment variable.

+## Expedited Setup
+If you want an instant VPN with a single server and client with sane default settings, simply run `make`.

 ## Setup

-This project generates terraform for VPN servers based on a `config.json` which looks like:
+This project generates terraform for VPN servers based on a `config.json` which allows you to specify multiple clients and servers.
+A basic functional `config.json` can be created via `make config.json` and used as a starting point.
+A more complicated config would look something like the below:

 ```json
 {